-- Loan-to-Value Ratio (LTV)
+- Loan-to-Value Ratio (LTV).

-Custom values provided during disposition status update are displayed on several PX pages in order to help buyers track and analyze the performance of their campaigns.
+Custom values provided during disposition status updates are displayed on several PX pages in order to help buyers track and analyze the performance of their campaigns.
 The numbers from each of these 3 columns are transformed to average values (i.e. 300 (17) means that 17 values were provided, resulting in 300 average value).

 Custom value 1, Custom value 2, Custom value 3 columns (hidden by default) are displayed on the following pages:

-- Disposition management;
+- Disposition management

-- Source management - table columns for all source groupings and tooltips in sales funnel chart;
+- Source management - table columns for all source groupings and tool-tips in sales funnel chart

 - Site page.

-In addition, custom values specified for the specific lead are available in Disposition History in lead details.
+In addition, custom values specified for the specific lead are available in Disposition history in lead details.